iipc/awesome-web-archiving/README.md

 * [Warclight](https://github.com/archivesunleashed/warclight) (In Development) - A Project Blacklight based Rails engine that supports the discovery of web archives held in the WARC and ARC formats.
 Designed to work with [warc-discovery](https://github.com/ukwa/webarchive-discovery).

+* [SolrWayback](https://github.com/netarchivesuite/solrwayback) (In Development) - A prototype web archives exploration UI, based on a Solr back-end that has been populated using the [warc-discovery]() indexer (like Shine).
+Integrated playback functionality for WARCs.

 #### Utilities

 * [ArchiveTools](https://github.com/recrm/ArchiveTools) - Collection of tools to extract and interact with WARC files.
 (Python)